sujato/cullavagga/dpcv-project.md

 While it is obvious that we live in a digital age, and the primary product of our work is digital media, it is still rare in the humanities to find a considered appreciation of how to go about a digital project.

 Consider our source manuscript.
-It tells us it was copied by Sumedha Mahāthera on the instructions of the Medhaṅkara Mahāsāmi as part of a donation of giving one book to each monk in Sri Lanka with the patronage of King Parākramabāhu.
+It tells us it was copied by Sumedha Mahāthera on the instructions of the Medhaṅkara Mahāsāmi as part of a donation of giving one book to each monk in Sri Lanka with the patronage of King Parākramabāhu II.
+This is, at least, according to the account given by Nyanatusita (p.
+369), following Fernando. {Fernando, P. E. E. 1982.
+“A Note on Three Old Sinhalese Palm Leaf manuscripts,” The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157} The sign on the exhibit in the National Museum, however, says it was copied by Medhaṅkara Thera of Beligala under the patronage of Parākramabāhu II.
+Nyanatusita describes the colophon as "cryptic".

-Now consider our digital texts.
-Who were they typed by?
-Who authorized them?
-Who sponsored them?
-What was the process by which the work was done?
-In most cases, we know none of these things.
+Now consider, for example, the Mahāsaṅgīti edition of the Pali canon, which is the digital text used by SuttaCentral.
+Who was this typed by?
+Who organized and checked the work?
+Who was the sponsor?
+What was the method by which the work was done?
+We know none of these things.
 The texts are produced, vaguely ascribed to an institution, and published in a digital form with little or nothing to tell us how they were made.
 We have better information about a 13th century manuscript than we do about most of our digital texts.

 As a result of poor digital management strategies, it is unfortunately common for years of work to be lost.
 The Pali text used on SuttaCentral, for example, was rescued from a project by the Dhamma Society of Bangkok.
 Sadly, the parent organization fell apart and their online presence disappeared.
 The text, to which they had devoted years of proofing and preparing, vanished.
 It was only by sheer luck that we located a source that had been copied by a monk.
 In another case, years of work annotating and preparing a digital version of a Pali dictionary in a German University was permanently lost, as the IT manager resigned and left without sharing the passwords.
 Prof Lewis Lancaster's article "Digital Input of Buddhist Texts" contains several more such sad stories of work gone to waste.